nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `deletei INDEX`

 * Deletes the item at the specified `INDEX`.
 * `INDEX` refers to the index number shown in the displayed inventory list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
-* Deleting items with active orders is not permitted.
+* TrackO does not allow items that are currently involved with unpaid/undelivered orders to be deleted

 Examples:
 * `listi` followed by `deletei 2` deletes the 2nd item in the list of tracked inventory.